wlandau/parallelRemake/README.md

     plot: true
 ```

  I want to run `remake1.yml`, `remake2.yml`, and `remake3.yml` in parallel and then run `remake4.yml`, `remake5.yml`, and `remake6.yml` in parallel.
-First, I group the remake files into 2 parallel stages.
+First, I group the remake files into 2 sequential stages made up of (possibly) parallel steps.

 ```
 stages = list(